Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

 .. note:: Must be set to :value:`yes` for any of the following effects to work...

-.. index:: Spy behaviour; Multiple effects can be achieved on a single building.
+.. index:: Spies; Show what the enemy can see

 Radar
 `````